 When I was there on an Illinois road trip, I checked out this giant pink elephant along with a couple of smaller gray twins, and a giant fiberglass beach guy.
 This antique mall was definitely worth going out of the way for!

-Since I visited and snapped these photos in 2007, the Pink Elephant Antique Mall has only expanded in their kitsch!
+Since I visited and snapped these photos of the Illinois roadside attraction in 2007, the Pink Elephant Antique Mall has only expanded in their kitsch!
 The facade is now painted in hot pink, white, and turquoise blue stripes and they’ve added several more tourist attractions including a big green UFO, a muffler man, and even an ice-cream shaped Twistee Treat Diner facade.

 Pink Elephant at Pink Elephant Antique Mall